aphp/spark-etl/README.md

 The build is minified and the filenames include the hashes.<br />

-Then run `node server.js tables.csv attributes.csv`, the server will serve the bundle and listen on port `8080`.<br />
+Then run `node server.js` with the good environment variables, the server will serve the bundle and listen on port `8080`.<br />
-`tables.csv` and `attributes.csv` are given by APHP as data schema definition.
+A postgres schema with comments was given by APHP as data schema definition.

 ### Docker

-Because the server needs 2 csv files: tables definition and attributes definition, we need to mount a volume with thoe files on disk.
+A docker image can import a database schema locally or connect to an existing postgresql database.
-- Build the docker image: docker build -t dataiku/datadef .
+- Build the docker image: `docker build -t dataiku/datadef .`
-- Run the image (change the exposed port if needed): `docker run -p 8080:8080 -v ${local-tables-csv}:/mnt/tables.csv -v ${local-attributes-csv}:/mnt/attributes.csv -d dataiku/datadef` where `${local-tables-csv}` and `${local-attributes-csv}` are path to the local csv files.
+- Run the image (change the exposed port if needed): `docker run -v ${LOCAL_SCHEMA_SQL}:/mnt/schema.sql -p 8080:8080 -d dataiku/datadef` and replace `${LOCAL_SCHEMA_SQL}` by the full path of a schema file
+- Run the image to connect to a remote database: `docker run -p 8080:8080 -e POSTGRES_DB=postgres -e POSTGRES_USER=postgres -e POSTGRES_HOST=172.17.0.1 -e POSTGRES_PASSWORD=password -d dataiku/datadef`